Everyone knows that a dentist check-up is a very good thing to do at least once a year. Prevention pays off on long term.

-The 3D optical scanner is our digital eye that does not miss anything, while the Time Lapse function it is an integral part of our preventive protocol.
+The 3D optical scanner is our digital eye that does not miss anything, even detecting developing caries in between the teeth.
 We used them for our patients during the yearly check-up together with the saliva microbiome analysis, 3D radiography (DVT - digital volume tomography), bite & joints analysis and autofluorescence detection (precancerous lesion screening with Velscope Vx).

-But the most valuable aspect of these technologies is not that we have/use them or what can be visualized; it is what our patients can learn out of them for the purpose of preserving teeth, gums, soft tissues, insuring minimally-invasive preparations when restorations are needed, and detecting very early trends towards inflammaging - the culprit for premature aging.
+But the most valuable aspect of these technologies is not that we have/use them or what can be visualized; it is what our patients can learn out of them for the purpose of preserving teeth, gums, soft tissues, ensuring minimally invasive preparations when restorations are needed, and detecting very early trends towards inflammaging - the culprit for premature aging.

 Vitamine D, the Immune system, and not only